dextr-cloud/dextr-docs/docs/_pages/activity.md

 - Channel.
 - Duration.

-As of v0.9.0, Dextr enhanced the looks of the Activity dashboard.
 If you click the label in one of the records corresponding to either Direction, Queue, Disposition or Username you also activate the filter functionality (Figure 3).

 <figure>
    <img src="{{ '/assets/images/filter-bar.jpg' }}" alt="Filter bar">